-Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says: ‘I Will Never Be Over Her’
+Kourtney Kardashian To Ditch Boyfriend Quincy Brown As Scott Disick Says ‘I Will Never Be Over Her’

 Kourtney Kardashian may have to ditch boyfriend Quincy Brown

-Two good-looking men are vying for the attention of the hot momma!
-The KUWTK star should finalize where her heart truly belongs.
+Two good-looking men are vying for the attention of the hot momma.
+The KUWTK star should decide where her heart truly belongs.
 After arriving from a family holiday with Scott and their brood, the reality star hurriedly booked a date with her new man, Diddy’s son Quincy Brown.
 The two were spotted going out on a dinner date at Craig’s in West Hollywood while sporting a casual look.

-The couple has not confirmed their relationship status but they kept people speculating with their dinner dates and intimate hang-outs.
-They ignited romance rumors after the duo was seen for a date in December 2015 and it seemed like they are getting stronger through the years.
+The couple has not confirmed their relationship status but they kept people speculating with their dinner dates and intimate hangouts.
+They ignited romance rumors after the duo was seen for a date in December 2015, and it seemed like they are getting stronger through the years.
 If Scott thinks that his confession would win him some love from Kourtney, he needs to try harder.
 The 37-year-old TV personality has no plans on ditching Quincy Brown.

 In fact, an insider told Entertainment Tonight, “Kourtney and Scott are not back together or even at the point of trying to make things work.
 Kourtney is happy being a parent right now and that is her No.1 interest right now… Scott is in a great place right now. ”